 10 Great Garage Conversion Ideas to Consider

-For some people, when they look at their garage, they see the potential for an extension of their home.
-It could replace an attic or basement in terms of style and functionality.
-However, if you’ve been using your garage for storage or have an outdoor-ready refrigerator, you may not realize that the climate should be changed before you spend time in it.
-If you want to turn your garage into another living space, it’s important to find a way to regulate the temperature so it won’t be just as hot or as cold as outside.
+When they look at their garage, some people see the potential for an extension of their home.
+It could add more livable space for you and your family, similar to finishing a basement or converting an attic.
+However, if you’ve been using your garage for parking and storage, you may need to upgrade the indoor climate before you spend time there.
+If you want to turn your garage into another living space, it’s crucial to find a way to regulate the temperature so it won’t be just as hot or as cold as outside.

 Getting the interior to a comfortable temperature is only the beginning.
 There’s money to shell out and hours of labor to put in to make it as usable as the rest of your home.
 The question is: Do you consider the end product worth it?
-The experts at Quality Overhead Door are here to share the advantages of undertaking such a project, how to convert your garage and a few garage conversion ideas.
+The experts at Quality Overhead Door are here to share the advantages of undertaking such a project, how to convert your garage and a few ideas to get you started.

 Just like any other home renovation or remodeling you could pursue, garage conversion has its benefits and drawbacks.
-If your desire is to increase the amount of livable space your home has, converting your garage is much cheaper than moving and less expensive than building a brand new addition.
-This bonus room will be fantastic for your family, whether you’re watching movies together or simply using it to do laundry, and when you’re ready to sell down the line, it could potentially raise your property value.
+If you want to increase the amount of livable space you have, converting your garage is much cheaper than moving or building a brand-new addition.
+This bonus room will be fantastic for your family, whether you’re watching movies together or using it to do laundry.
+When you’re ready to sell down the line, it could raise your property value.

-Besides losing a spot to store your landscaping equipment, if you go through with conversion but most of the houses in your neighborhood have garages, your home could be looked upon unfavorably.
-Depending on where you’re located, not having a dedicated area for your car could lead to difficulty plowing your driveway when it snows, break-ins, theft and even the premature aging of your vehicle.
+Besides losing a spot to store your landscaping equipment, if you convert the space while most of the houses in your neighborhood have garages, others could start to look at your home unfavorably.
+Depending on where you live, not having a dedicated area for your car could lead to break-ins, theft, difficulty plowing your driveway when it snows and even the premature aging of your vehicle.
 Not to mention, if you try to complete the job yourself without the right training or tools, it might become a DIY nightmare.
-However, if the pros truly outweigh the cons for you, there’s no reason why you shouldn’t convert your garage.
+However, if the pros outweigh the cons, there’s no reason you shouldn’t convert your garage.